Your board

 Appointed to board: 2022

 Iain is a Fellow of the Institute of Chartered Accountants in England and Wales with over 35 years of experience working in the financial sector.
-He was a partner at KPMG for over 24 years, working with banks and other major financial services firms in both audit and advisory roles, including three years leading KPMG's banking audit practice.
-He is a non-executive director of Rathbones Group plc (a listed wealth manager), where he is Chair of the Audit Committee.
+He was a partner at KPMG for over 24 years, working with banks and other major financial services firms in both audit and advisory roles, including three years leading KPMG’s banking audit practice.
+He is a Non-Executive Director of Rathbones Group plc (a listed wealth manager), where he is Chair of the Audit Committee, and a Non-Executive Director of Tradition London Group, which comprises the UK Subsidiaries of Compagnie Financiere Tradition SA (an interdealer broker), where he is Chair of the Audit and Risk Committees.

-“I was attracted to an organisation that takes a long-term view and focuses on delivering value to its members.
-From supporting them with their mortgages – often the largest financial commitment of their lives – to helping them save for their future.
-In what’s been a year of change for the Society, my main priority has been maintaining the integrity of our reporting to protect the interest of the Society and its members.
-This year, I’ll be supporting the smooth transition to our new Group Chief Financial Officer – making sure we maintain our high standards and support the future development of the Society."
+“I was attracted to an organisation that takes a long-term view and focuses on delivering value to its members through supporting them with their mortgages to helping them plan and save for their future.
+In what was a year of significant change for the Society, my main priority was to ensure a smooth transition for our new Group Chief Financial Officer.
+This year, I’ll be focusing on our assessment of our controls over financial reporting to meet the requirements of the updated Corporate Governance Code and our realisation of the value for members from the considerable levels of investment and change within the Society."

 Steven Davis